Hacıköy, Biga

 Hacıköy (Circassian: Аскъэлай Asqelay) is a village in Biga District in Çanakkale Province, Turkey.
 Its population is 240 (2022).

 History

 The village was founded by Circassians deported by Russia from the Kuban territory (presently the Republic of Adygea) in the northern Caucasus in 1872.
-Deportees were moved to the current village after spending for about 2 years of time in Biga centre.
-Therefore the village was named "Maksudiye" (in Ottoman Turkish it means land of ones who gained their purpose).
-In 1878, 15 households of Turkish descent immigrated from Razgrad, Targovishte, Shumen and Dobruja in Bulgaria.
-In 1951 another group of same ethnicity immigrated from Omurtag.
+Deportees were moved to the current village after spending about two years in Biga centre.
+Therefore, the village was named "Maksudiye" (in Ottoman Turkish it means land of ones who gained their purpose).
+In 1878, 15 households of Turkish descent emigrated from Razgrad, Targovishte, Shumen and Dobruja in Bulgaria.
+In 1951 another group of same ethnicity emigrated from Omurtag.

 The village was named after Hacı Bey who was a figure in Turkish Independence War.

-Circassian families living in the village
+Circassian families from the village

 Circassian deportees who settled in the village has Circassian surnames listed below.